Read time: 18 minutes | Core wound: “Without my achievements, I’m nothing.”

 "It's like wearing a mask that's been glued on so long you've forgotten it's not your face."

-This identity confusion came up repeatedly.
-The blurred boundary between authentic self and achievement-oriented persona creates both remarkable success and deep disconnection.
+This identity confusion surfaced repeatedly.
+The blurred boundary between authentic self and achievement-oriented persona creates remarkable success and deep disconnection simultaneously.

 “I built exactly the life I thought I wanted,” said Jennifer, a tech executive.
 “Perfect career, beautiful family, dream home.
 And I felt completely hollow inside.”